ibmresilient/resilient-community-apps/fn_res_to_icd/README.md

  ![screenshot: main](./doc/screenshots/main.png)

 This integration allows a SOC Analyst to escalate a Resilient incident to the ICD dashboard.
-If the icd_field_severity or icd_priority is not defined in config setting, the INTERNAL PRIORITY on ICD platform (4) will be set on the escalated ticket corresponding to that Resilient incident.
+If the icd_field_severity or icd_priority is not defined in app.config file, the INTERNAL PRIORITY on ICD platform (4) will be set on the escalated ticket corresponding to that Resilient incident.
-IP Sources or Destination Artifacts will be automatically added to the icd ticket if the icd_field_severity is not None (or a negative number) in the app config settings.
+IP Sources or Destination Artifacts will be automatically added to the icd ticket if the icd_field_severity is not None (or a negative number) in the app.config file.

 ---